aryokkynen/blackjack-skynet-ai/README.md

 # Purpose of this project

+AI Technology for this project is Reinforcement Learning/Qlearning.
 First versions of project was concentrated making AI to play blackjack.
 We achieved around 34-35% win rate for blackjack.
-AI Technology for this project is Reinforcement Learning/Qlearning.
-After that, project took new turn and we are now trying to use AI to make/help/support to make decisions for financial decisision.
+After blackjack, project took new turn and we are now trying to use AI to predict/see if it can make intelligent decisions for stock market.

 # Usage